svalevka/ec2-restart-manager/README.md

 Three distinct Azure AD apps created to ensure callback addresses are used for each scenario above.
 See `config/config.yml` for details.

+## Release process
+Release to EKS is fully automated using CICD pipeline.
+Non prod environment will always use 'latest' tag and prod environemnt will use the tag in `.env` file.
+To create new release:
+* Update version in `.env` file
+* Create MR and get it merged.
+* Create new Git Tag using same version.
+* Gitlab cicd pipeline defined in `gitlab-ci.yml` will do following
+   * Build and push image tags to prod and non prod ECR
+   * Update helm version in `helm-chrats` repository and create MR
+* Approve and merge MR to `helm-charts`.
+* Update relevant app in ArgoCD